Twilight-Logic/AR488/README.md

 - a description of the issue including;
 - what steps are required to reproduce the issue

-Further work to add WiFi and additional boards is in progress.
+Further work to add WiFi and support for additional boards is in progress.

 Comments and feedback can be provided here: https://www.eevblog.com/forum/projects/ar488-arduino-based-gpib-adapter/